aragorn87/udacity_p6_ml_enron/README.md

 -  bonus_salary_ratio = bonus / salary [over and above the salary payments made to the individual]
 -  fraction_poi_to = from_poi_to_this_person / to_messages [fraction of emails sent to the person from a POI]
 -  fraction_poi_from = from_this_person_to_poi / from_messages [fraction of emails sent by the person to a POI]
--  fraction_shared_receipt = shared_receipt_with_poi / to_messages [fraction os recieved emails with a copied POI]
+-  fraction_shared_receipt = shared_receipt_with_poi / to_messages [fraction of received emails with a copied POI]
--  poi_interation_total = (from_poi_to_this_person + from_this_person_to_poi )/ (from_messages + to_messages) [fraction of all interactions with a POI]
+-  poi_interaction_total = (from_poi_to_this_person + from_this_person_to_poi )/ (from_messages + to_messages) [fraction of all interactions with a POI]

 All the above features were created to check if they are any better in explaining the outcome variable than either the numerator or the denominator or both.
-As is desplayed in the below mentioned scoring section, some of the features scored high than the original features.
+As is displayed in the below mentioned scoring section, some of the features scored high than the original features.
 However, some of them were dropped as there was a loss of information due to the presence of NaNs in either the numerator or the denominator.

 > In your feature selection step, if you used an algorithm like a decision tree, please also give the feature importances of the features that you use, and if you used an automated feature selection function like SelectKBest, please report the feature scores and reasons for your choice of parameter values.

 SelectKBest was initially used to score all features.
 Based on the scores and intuition, some of the features were dropped.
 Later, using k=10, features were selected.
-The fetaure importance score matrix is as below:
+The feature importance score matrix is as below:

 | Feature | Score | % NaNs |
 | --- | --- | ---|